- the most popular New Forest tourist attraction

 The National Motor Museum

-The collection is also home to modern racing cars such as Schumacher's 1994 World Championship Benetton and Damon Hill's 1996 World Championship Williams, as well as most of the James Bond cars and other vehicles made famous by TV.
+The collection is also home to modern racing cars such as Schumacher's 1994 World Championship Benetton and Damon Hill's 1996 World Championship Williams, as well as vintage racers too.

 In World of Top Gear see actual vehicles created by presenters Jeremy Clarkson, Richard Hammond and James May for some of their most ambitious challenges on the TV show over the years, including the Middle East cars from the 2010 Christmas Special.